Survivor (American TV series): Casting

 Early seasons of Survivor were limited to United States citizens, and have required Canadian-American dual citizens to give up their Canadian citizenship to compete, as in the case of Survivor: China winner Todd Herzog.
 According to Probst, the limitation was due to the rights that Mark Burnett and CBS had on the Survivor format, limiting it to contestants with American citizenship.
 The rules were changed mid-2018 to allow Canadian citizens to participate, with Tom Laidlaw being as the first Canadian citizen cast for Island of the Idols.

 When Survivor launched, the minimum age requirement was 21 years old; one exception was made for Michael "Frosti" Zernow who competed on Survivor: China while 20 years old.
 In 2008, the age requirement was reduced to 18 years old, with Survivor: Tocantinss Spencer Duhm being the first 18-year-old to play.
-The age limit was further reduced to 16-year-olds in 2020.

-In 2020, after criticism of inadequate inclusion on several reality shows, CBS president George Creeks mandated that 50% of all of CBS's reality show participants are to be black, indigenous, and people of color (BIPOC).
+In 2020, after criticism of inadequate inclusion on several reality shows, CBS president George Cheeks mandated that 50% of all of CBS's reality show participants are to be black, indigenous, and people of color (BIPOC).
 Survivor 41 was the first season to implement this rule.
 Probst has said to have been a positive improvement to the show, giving them more diverse stories to tell as well as increasing viewership of the series in other countries outside the U.S. The casting diversity initiative was formally discontinued following the decision by CBS to roll back its diversity, equity, and inclusion policies in April 2025.
-Despite the change, casting director Jesse Tannenbaum for all of CBS's reality shows stated, "Well, from my perspective, nothing's changed.
+Despite the formal change in policy, casting director Jesse Tannenbaum for all of CBS's reality shows stated, "Well, from my perspective, nothing's changed.
 I've always, in the back of my mind, felt we needed more diversity on these shows...I'm still shooting for having a really diverse cast because I think everybody needs to be represented."